Law Adviser to the Lord Lieutenant of Ireland: Role of the Law Adviser

 The Attorney General normally had the final word in the appointment of the Law Adviser: certainly, this was so in 1841 when Francis Blackburne AG insisted on the appointment of Abraham Brewster as Adviser, despite strong opposition from Daniel O'Connell, who disliked Brewster.
 Blackburne said that he would not tolerate a refusal to ratify the appointment, an interesting glimpse of the influence he wielded in the Dublin administration at the time.

 The Law Adviser's function of advising magistrates on points of law was open to criticism as an interference by the Crown with the independence of the judiciary.
 In particular John Naish, the last nineteenth-century Law Adviser, was attacked by his political opponents for assisting magistrates in suppressing the Irish National Land League.
-He was criticised in particular for advising that they should use a fourteenth century statute, the Justices of the Peace Act 1361, to imprison those who could not find surety for their good behaviour.
+He was criticised in particular for advising that they should use a fourteenth century statute, the Justices of the Peace Act 1361 (34 Edw.
+3. c.
+1) to imprison those who could not find surety for their good behaviour.
 Since the statute had clearly been intended only to deal with cases of riot, this was a misreading of the law.